 Even if you want to stop eating processed foods, it’s not always easy.
 Here is where a health coach can be an asset.
 For some people, cutting out addictive-like foods completely is the best way to curb cravings.
 For others, moderation is key.
 A health coach can help determine your habits and triggers to set you up for success at home, at the grocery store, and even at restaurants.

 Health coaches make a living by making a difference in the lives of their clients.
 If you’re looking for a way to channel your passion for health and wellness into a vibrant, fulfilling career, health coaching may be the right path for you.
 Find out how the ADAPT Health Coach Training Program can help you take the next steps toward your calling.

 Not all food that comes in a box, a can, or a bag is junk—but so much of it is.
 That’s why learning to read nutrition labels and recognizing misleading labels are critical skills.
 The convenience of packaged foods can be tempting.
 Preparing a home-cooked meal from fresh ingredients isn’t always possible.
 When you’re in a pinch, check out this previous article about Paleo eating on the go.
 Don’t let marketing schemes compromise your health!

-If you need additional support with refining your healthy diet and lifestyle, Adapt180 Health™ can help.
-Our membership-based, virtual program is designed to give you the tools, team, and support you need to transform your health.
+If you need additional support with refining your healthy diet and lifestyle, the California Center for Functional Medicine can help.
+Their membership-based, virtual program is designed to give you the tools, team, and support you need to transform your health.
 Find out how our Functional Medicine-based program can help you reclaim your health and your life.